marklindsey11/hashgraph/mainnet/mainnet-nodes/node-requirements/README.md

 * TCP Port 50211 open to 0.0.0.0/0
 * TCP Port 50212 open to 0.0.0.0/0

+Interface Bonding (optional)

+* If using interface bonding, note that mutual TLS is in use, and Layer 3 Policy Based Routing (PBR) with dual-pathways is not supported.
+Only Layer 2 interface bonding using mode 1 (autonomous ports using active-backup) or mode 4 (LACP 802.3ad active/active) is supported.

 ### Hosting

 * Industry standard hosting requirements for security and availability